CunningDJ/meetup-api-client/README.md

 These are complete with typescript definitions, so you can see what data you can expect to get back from each.

 ## Contributing
 If you're interested in contributing, look [here](CONTRIBUTING.md).
-I'd love for others to help build this up further into a polished, full-fledged client for the Meetup API.
+I'd love if others would like to help build this further into a polished, full-fledged client for the Meetup API.
 It would help organizers with dev skills do something with all of their group and member data.

 ## Meetup API: Background
 The query system is based on Meetup API's [GQL schema](https://www.meetup.com/api/schema/#graphQl-schema).
 It uses an axios version of this query: